amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 {{partial:admonition type="info" heading="Find a user who has jumped variants"}}
 1. Go to the diagnostics card of your experiment
-2. Find the variant jumping charts, and click "Open in Analytics"
+2. Find the variant jumping charts, and click "Open in Chart"
 3. Select the bar for users who jumped variants and click "View User Streams" (you may need to use uniques instead of a formula)

 You may find it helpful to "only show" assignment and exposure events in the user timeline.